MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-E-Animal-Drugs-Feeds-Related-Products/part-520-Oral-Dosage-Form-New-Animal-Drugs/section-520.88g.md

-##### § 520.88g Amoxicillin trihydrate and clavulanate potassium tablets. #####
+##### § 520.88g Amoxicillin and clavulanate potassium tablets. #####

-(a) *Specifications.* Each tablet or chewable tablet contains amoxicillin trihydrate and clavulanate potassium equivalent to 50 milligrams (mg) of amoxicillin and 12.5 mg clavulanic acid, 100 mg of amoxicillin and 25 mg clavulanic acid, 200 mg amoxicillin and 50 mg clavulanic acid, or 300 mg amoxicillin and 75 mg clavulanic acid.
+(a) *Specifications.* Each tablet or chewable tablet contains amoxicillin and clavulanate potassium equivalent to 50 milligrams (mg) amoxicillin and 12.5 mg clavulanic acid, 100 mg amoxicillin and 25 mg clavulanic acid, 200 mg amoxicillin and 50 mg clavulanic acid, or 300 mg amoxicillin and 75 mg clavulanic acid.

 (b) *Sponsors.* See sponsors in § 510.600(c) of this chapter:

 (1) No. 054771 for use of tablets and chewable tablets as in paragraph (c) of this section.

 (2) Nos.
 017033 and 069043 for use of tablets as in paragraph (c) of this section.

+(3) No. 013744 for use of chewable tablets as in paragraph (c) of this section.

 (c) *Conditions of use*—(1) *Dogs*—(i) *Amount.* 6.25 milligrams (equivalent to 5 milligrams amoxicillin and 1.25 milligrams clavulanic acid) per pound of body weight twice daily for 5 to 7 days or for 48 hours after all signs have subsided.
 Deep pyoderma may require treatment for 21 days; do not treat for more than 30 days.